 In September 2001, ODREC received seed funding from the Commonwealth Department of Health and Ageing to operate as the National Collaborative Centre for Research and Education into Occupational Contact Dermatitis until 2006.
 This enabled the creation of a small research group active in the area of occupational contact dermatitis.

-A number of Australian research fellows have trained with Rosemary, including Drs Adriene Lee, Helen Saunders and Jenny Cahill.
-In addition, a number of overseas dermatologists have sought specialized training in occupational dermatology at the Institute.
-These have included Drs Praneet Sajjachareonpong from Thailand, Dr Jason Williams, from the UK, Dr Danny Slodownik from Israel and Dr Yi Shi Wang from Singapore, Dr Sarah Grace Tan from the Phillipines, Dr Pranee Kasemsarn from Thailand, Dr Ursula Flury from Switzerland and Dr Hiromi Mizutani from Japan.
+A number of overseas dermatologists have sought specialized training in occupational dermatology at the Institute.
+These have included Drs Praneet Sajjachareonpong from Thailand, Dr Jason Williams, from the UK, Dr Danny Slodownik from Israel, Dr Yi Shi Wang from Singapore, Dr Sarah Grace Tan from the Phillipines, Dr Pranee Kasemsarn from Thailand, Dr Ursula Flury from Switzerland and Dr Hiromi Mizutani from Japan.

-The group has contributed a large number of publications to the international literature on occupational dermatology.
+The group has contributed a large number of publications to the international literature on occupational dermatology, over 150 to date.

 ODREC personnel, Rosemary, Jenny and Adriene run the Occupational Dermatology Clinic at the Institute, where workers suspected of occupational dermatitis are assessed with patch testing.
 Over 4000 workers have been assessed to date.
 Amanda Palmer is not only the nurse in charge of patch testing in the clinic, but also has qualifications in health promotion and is the Manager of ODREC.
-Amanda, computer programmer Lesley McMillan and Kath Frowen have recently developed the new Patchcams program, which is a web-based clinic management/data collection tool.
+Amanda, computer programmer Lesley McMillan and previously Kath Frowen developed the Patchcams program, which is a web-based clinic management/data collection tool.
 Amanda also facilitates the Contact Allergen Bank, whereby dermatologists can order pre-made patch tests to facilitate patch testing.
 This initiative has sparked a huge national interest in patch testing, and has facilitated testing by dermatologists in rural and remote areas.